-The Department of Psychiatry is comprised of more than 45 full-time faculty, plus nine faculty affiliates at the Veteran's Administration and approximately 30 community associate faculty.
+The Department of Psychiatry is comprised of more than 50 full-time faculty, along with 17 faculty affiliates at the Veteran's Administration and more than 70 community associate faculty.

-The Department of Psychiatry will lead the effort to understand, diagnose, treat, and prevent psychiatric disorders, prepare future clinicians, provide state-of-the-art care, and give direction to community efforts to improve behavioral health.
+The Department of Psychiatry will lead the effort to comprehensively approach psychiatric disorders, prepare future clinicians, prevent psychiatric disorders, provide state-of-the-art care, and give direction to community efforts to improve behavioral health.

 The Department of Psychiatry will excel in enhancing behavioral health through scientific research, education, training, community leadership, and service.